Your laid-back island getaway

 You can also search for the cheapest and best hotels in Koh Lanta here.

-Both beaches are very safe for swimming, and there are resorts, hotels and bungalows available in all price ranges.
+There are resorts, hotels and bungalows available in all price ranges.

 Koh Lanta’s central beaches (Klong Khong and Klong Nin)